What is niche keyword research?

 Step #2.
 As you keep writing new words or even letters, Google will keep providing you with more suggestions.

 This method will help you find plenty of keyword ideas that people are actually looking for.
-This works great to find long-tail keywords where the audience has an interest.
+This works great for finding long-tail keywords where the audience has an interest.

 Method 2.
 Wikipedia.